NFL bubble watch: 32 veterans who could be cut before Week 1

 Defensive tackle Kyle Love

 There's really no veteran in big danger of not making the roster, but let's just say one of the young tackles (Drew Iddings, Kendrick Norton, Ashaad Mabry) proves good enough to be a part of the four-man rotation that begins with Kawann Short, Dontari Poe and Vernon Butler.
-That could make the 31-year-old Love, primarily an early-down run stopper, expendable.
+That could make the 31-year-old Love, primarily an early-down run-stopper, expendable.
 He's in the last year of his contract and has a $1.3 million cap number that could be applied to extending other long-term players. -- David Newton

 New Orleans Saints